spcourse/shakespeare/unique-words/contents.md

     - Exclude words that still contain non-alphabetic characters after cleanup.
     - Return a `set` containing only unique words.

 Copy the following code into your Python file.
-It includes test cases for your function:
+It includes some test cases for your function:

 ```python
 def main():